-Upon discovering the event, MRAG moved quickly to investigate and respond to the incident, assess the security of MRAG systems, and notify potentially affected individuals.
-MRAG is also working to implement additional safeguards and training to its employees.
-MRAG is providing access to credit monitoring services for twelve (12) months, through Cyberman365 IDNotify, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, Lindberg moved quickly to investigate and respond to the event, assess the security of Lindberg systems, and identify potentially affected individuals.
+Lindberg is providing access to credit monitoring services for one year (1), through IDX, to individuals whose personal information was potentially affected by this event, at no cost to these individuals.

-Additionally, MRAG is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud.
-MRAG is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, Lindberg is providing impacted individuals with guidance on how to better protect against identity theft and fraud.
+Lindberg is providing individuals with information on how to place a fraud alert and a credit freeze on their credit files, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorneys General, and law enforcement to report attempted or actual identity theft and fraud.
+Lindberg is providing written notice of this event to relevant state regulators, as necessary.